mdsteele/azimuth/README.md

 # Azimuth

 Azimuth is a metroidvania game, with vector graphics.
-It is nearing completion, and is currently undergoing beta testing.
+You can build it from source here, or download binaries at http://mdsteele.github.io/azimuth/download

 Azimuth is inspired by such games as the Metroid series (particularly Super Metroid and Metroid Fusion), SketchFighter 4000 Alpha, and Star Control II